Inhalant abuse: Is your child at risk?

 What does it mean to huff an inhalant?

 Huffing is sometimes used as a generic term for any type of inhalant abuse.
-Specifically, however, there are various ways to abuse inhalants, including:
+Specifically, however, there are various ways to use inhalants, including:

 - Huffing.
 To huff an inhalant, a rag is soaked in an inhalant and pressed to the mouth.

 - Sniffing or snorting.
-In this form of abuse, fumes are sniffed or snorted directly from an aerosol container.
+Fumes are sniffed or snorted directly from an aerosol container or sprayed onto a heated surface and sniffed.

 - Spraying.
-In this form of abuse, the aerosol is sprayed directly into the nose or mouth.
+The aerosol is sprayed directly into the nose or mouth.

-Huffing causes a sense of euphoria that lasts about 15 to 30 minutes.
-For many kids, inhalants provide a cheap and accessible alternative to alcohol — and it might happen more often than you think.
-In fact, inhalants are often the first option for young children who use drugs.
+Huffing causes a sense of euphoria that lasts about 15 to 45 minutes.
+The high can be prolonged by continued use.
+For many kids, inhalants provide a cheap and accessible alternative to alcohol or marijuana.

-If an inhalant causes the heart to begin working too hard, a rapid, irregular heartbeat (dysrhythmia) could trigger lethal heart failure — even for first-time inhalers.
-Chronic inhalant abuse can cause serious liver and kidney damage.
-Permanent brain damage, hearing loss and coordination problems are possible as well.
+If an inhalant causes the heart to work too hard, a rapid, irregular heartbeat (dysrhythmia) could trigger lethal heart failure — even for first-time inhalers.
+Chronic inhalant use can cause serious liver and kidney damage.
+Permanent brain damage, hearing loss, certain types of cancer and coordination problems are possible as well.

-Other devastating effects of inhalant abuse might include suffocation, seizures, loss of consciousness and death.
+Other devastating effects of inhalant use might include suffocation, seizures, loss of consciousness and death.
+In addition, people who use inhalants are at greater risk of depression, suicidal thoughts, conduct disorders and future drug use.

-What are the warning signs of inhalant abuse?
+What are the warning signs of inhalant use?

-Inhalant abuse can be easy to conceal.
+Inhalant use can be easy to conceal.
 Look for these warning signs:

-- Hidden rags, clothes or empty containers of products that could be abused
+- Hidden rags, clothes, bags, gauze or empty containers of products that could be abused

 - Chemical odors on breath or clothing